Updated 26 November 2017

 If you want your published content seen, first and foremost, it must be relevant.
 That means knowing your audience (you can start by not asking everyone to like your page) and creating valuable content they want to consume.

 It means making that content timely.
 Don’t write about outdated topics.
 Leverage current trends where you can, tying it into your core content.

 Here is where it gets a bit complicated and the ‘liking your own business page posts’ thing comes into play…

 As much as you can try to create content others would want to share, that is out of your hands.
-Like the joke some find hilarious and has others wondering why, what you think is ‘shareable’ Facebook likely disagrees.
-The single best way to make something ‘shareable’, something others really want to see… is creating engagement AFTER the post is published.
+Like the joke some find hilarious and has others wondering why what you think is ‘shareable’ Facebook may not.
+The single best way to make something ‘shareable’, something others really want to see… is creating interaction AFTER the post is published.
+You need to manufacture reach!
 How?
-By getting engagement!

 The smarmy piece – if you are the only one who ever likes or engages with your business content – it stands out and simply looks bad.
 And it indicates to me you could benefit from reaching out and getting some help.